 We will then acknowledge receipt of your letter within 3 working days.

 We will investigate the complaint and will write to you with the outcome within 28 days.
 If the investigation is still in progress, a letter will be sent explaining the reason for the delay regularly, at the very minimum of every 10 days.

-If you are still not satisfied with the way your complaint has been dealt with you can make a complaint to the Parliamentary Ombudsman
+If you are still not satisfied with the way your complaint has been dealt with you can make a complaint to the Independent Sector Complaints Adjudication Service:

-If you have a genuine concern about the service or any health professional working with the service you can raise your concerns with the Care Quality Commission.
+If you have a genuine concern about the service (the company), you can raise your concerns with the Care Quality Commission.